stt/py/pybms/README.md

 ### pybms is a work in progress BMS (MexScript) parser/interpreter

-Motivation for this project is primarily to be functional enough to be able to run some of the hundreds of BMS scripts in applications with embedded Python support (like [Tiled](https://github.com/stt/tiled/wiki/Python-scripts) for example) instead of competing with any of the established BMS supporting resource management apps.
+Motivation for this project is primarily to be functional enough to run some of the hundreds of BMS scripts in applications featuring embedded Python support ([Tiled](https://github.com/stt/tiled/wiki/Python-scripts) for example) instead of competing with any of the established BMS supporting resource management apps.

 ### Requirements